didx-xyz/aries-cloudapi-python/docs/Common Steps.md

    }
    ```

-Send this to the `/admin/tenants` endpoint.
+Send this to the `/tenant-admin/v1/admin/tenants` endpoint.
 You can omit the roles field altogether or pass "issuer" and/or "verifier".
-All payloads are documented in Swagger, so if in doubt, consult the [Swagger docs](http://localhost:8100/docs).
+All payloads are documented in Swagger, so if in doubt, consult the [CloudAPI-Multitenant-Admin](http://localhost:8100/docs).

 Creating a tenant with roles will update the trust registry by writing an entry for an `actor`, including wallet details and its associated roles.